dhawalepooja/PHP-Tutorials/README.md

 # PHP-Tutorials
-This repository contains PHP development tutorials
+This repository contains PHP development tutorials from W3Schools.